FutureSex/LoveSound: Composition

 "FutureSex/LoveSound" incorporates elements of new wave and industrial rock into its production.
-It was written in the key of F#minor, in common time, with a tempo of 104 beats per minute.
+Sheet music for the song is set in the key of F♯ minor, in common time, with a tempo of 104 beats per minute.
 Timberlake's vocal range spans from the low note of A3 to the high note of G#5.
 Timberlake sings in a "muted whisper slink" and his distorted voice "drones" over a "very produced" beat.
 Bernard Zuel of The Sydney Morning Herald stated that Timberlake morphs into "Michael Hutchence at his most lizard-like".
 According to Spence D. of IGN, the beat is a "throwback from the future past of disco's demented dimension".

 The song contains a "rolling" synth bassline and "truncated" percussion, that according to Zuel, comes across as both "alluring and ever-so-slightly sinister".
 It contains "slow breaks", that according to Jamil Ahmad of musicOMH, "wrap this record round you like walking into an exclusive club with a million dollar sound system – you know you are going to have one of those nights".
 The pace of the song changes with its chorus, which Mikey MiGo cited as being "a bit off setting".

 "FutureSex/LoveSound" is "brimming over with attitude, sharp beats and rhythm", according to Linda McGee of RTÉ.ie.
 The song, which was described as being "suavely portentous" by Pitchfork Media's Tim Finney, was cited as being a mixture between "the carnal strut" of Nine Inch Nails' "Closer" and the "masochistic flutter" of the Junior Boys.
 Finney said the song "derives its charm" from its "lofty" aspirations, "like a familiar lover staging an elaborately exaggerated seduction".
 According to Alexis Petridis of The Guardian, "FutureSex/LoveSound" and the other opening songs of the album are heavily influenced by David Bowie's Diamond Dogs (1974).
 The song sounds "horny" which can be seen through the lines "Slide a little bit closer to me, little girl / Daddy’s on a mission to please."
 The chorus of the song reminded 411mania's Mikey MiGo of Prince's "New Power Generation".